 The Worshipful Company of Plumbers – Privacy Notice

-The Worshipful Company of Plumbers (WCoP, the Company) is committed to safeguarding the privacy of our members.
+The Worshipful Company of Plumbers, The Worshipful Company of Plumbers Charitable and Educational Trust and the Worshipful Company of Plumbers Weald and Plumbing Museum and Workshop Trust (WCoP, the Company) is committed to safeguarding the privacy of our members and their guests and other connections.
 The Company will only use the information that we collect about you lawfully and will keep it secure in accordance with the Data Protection Act 1998 as amended or supplemented by law or regulation from time to time (the “Act”).

 Changes to Data Protection Legislation